OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 If you ask us to delete your account (either via the Settings page or by email), we will do so within a reasonable period of time, but we may need to retain some of your personal data in order to satisfy our legal obligations, or where we have a legitimate reason for doing so.

+Data controller

+If you are a US user, your data is controlled by our United States entity SoundCloud Inc. If you are a user from outside the United States, your data is controlled by our European entity SoundCloud Limited.
+In order to determine whether you are a United States user or a user from outside the United States, we use your device’s IP address at time of registration.
+We may share your data with other companies within the SoundCloud Group.
+A sharing of data will only take place in accordance with the specific purposes outlined in this Privacy Policy.
+You can withdraw your consent at any time.

+United States users’ data may be processed by SoundCloud Limited on SoundCloud Inc.’s behalf.

 International data transfers

-SoundCloud is based in Europe, and your personal information is collected, stored, used and shared in accordance with European laws.
+SoundCloud Limited is based in Europe, and your personal information is collected, stored, used and shared in accordance with European laws.
 However, from time to time, it may be necessary for us to transfer your personal data to the United States.
 You should be aware that privacy laws in the United States may not be equivalent to the laws in your country, and by using the Platform, you consent to the transfer, storage and processing of your personal data in the United States in accordance with this Privacy Policy and applicable law.

 Children